-Disability Income Case Manager, Sovereign Insurance
+Disability Income Case Manager, AIA NZ

 Bachelor of Health Science in Case Management